-Let's take a tip at some general tips to help you fix your network issues when you can't get online.
+Let's take a look at some general tips to help you fix your network issues when you can't get online.
 Go through them in order, as the earlier steps are easier and more likely to fix your issue.

 1. Reboot All Affected Equipment

 Whenever you have any issue with your computer or similar equipment, rebooting should always be your first step.
 Rebooting resets all the processes on your computer, allowing anything that was messed up to start properly again.

 If your computer suddenly won't connect to the internet, save anything you're doing and restart it.
 If that fails to fix the issue, reboot your router and modem next.
 On some models, you can flip or press a physical power switch to turn off these devices.
 With other units, you'll have to unplug them and plug them back in to perform a power cycle.